1 August 2023

 Cleaning Up Your Online Profile: 6 Handy Tips

-Managing your online activity is important.
-With COVID-19, your first meeting with an employer is likely to be virtual.
-That means the first indicator of your suitability for a job role is in your online profile.
+Long gone are the days when your physical meeting with an employer was the first impression you made.
+Nowadays, the very first indicator of your suitability for a job role is in your online profile.

-Considering this, we’ve shared 6 top tips to make sure the first impression you make when applying for work experience, is always a positive one.
+Considering this, we’ve shared our top 6 tips to make sure the first impression you make when applying for work experience, is always a positive one.

 1. Review your privacy settings

 According to a recent CareerBuilder study, 70% of employers now use social media to screen candidates.
-So, having personal social media posts available for anyone to see is not ideal.
+Making sure any personal posts remain private is a must!

 2. Choose only suitable photos

-As well as only having positive images of yourself online, ask friends to delete any questionable photos of you that they might have posted.
-In the future, remember that once a photo is put online, you might never be able to fully remove it from the web.
+As well as only having positive images of yourself online, make sure to ask friends to delete any questionable photos of you they may have posted.

 3. Remove any inappropriate content

-Time and time again we see media scandals in which past tweets, posts, and photos have resurfaced and damaged the reputation of high-profile celebrities.
+Time and time again we see media scandals in which past tweets, posts, and photos have resurfaced and severely damaged the reputation and careers of high-profile celebrities.
 If someone reviewed your activity on social media, would they find something incriminating?

 4. Make sure you are visible online